 The chart reproduces the Energy Efficiency Index (ODEX) calculated at EU level.
-A descending line indicates that that particular sector is reducing its energy intensity.
-Hover on with cursor to see exact values.
+A descending line indicates that particular sector is reducing its energy intensity.
+Hover the cursor to see exact values.

 Energy efficiency of different energy-using economic sectors is improving in the EU, led by industry, which resulted in a 40% net efficiency gain.
-Efficiency gains in transport still lag behind.
+Efficiency gains in transport are still lagging behind.

 How’s Ireland faring?

 (hover on the graph to get exact values)